TylerRTDev/CI-MSProject3/README.md

 - Add a new word with optional pronunciation and category
 - Add multiple translations for each word
 - Edit word entries via modal pop-up
-- Delete entries with confirmation handling
+- Delete entries via word cards
 - Form validation to ensure translations are always present
 - Responsive UI optimized for mobile and desktop

-### 🖼 Landing Page
-- Includes branding, tagline, and call-to-action
-- Gradient hero background and animated transitions
-- Sticky navigation bar with login/register buttons

 ### 📋 Word Catalogue
 - Displays all user-added words